TheRealCaleb116/IKAndFlockingProject/docs/index.markdown

 # 3D CCDIK Simulation and Flocking and Pathing Simulation - Caleb Wiebolt

-Below is the write-up for my CCD IK Project which also includes a separate Flocking simulation that used BOIDS and extends the algorithm to incorperate collision avoicdance in order to simualte a basic goal based pathing system as well.
+Below is the write-up for my CCD IK Project which also includes a separate Flocking simulation that used BOIDS and extends the algorithm to incorporate collision avoidance in order to simulate a basic goal-based pathing system as well.
 Both of these simulations were created in Unity for my Animation and Planning in Games class.
 All the graded features that I attempted can be found below.
 To look at the source code or a pre-built executable click the button below.

 <a href="{{ site.github.repository_url }}" class="btn btn-dark">Go to the Code</a>